daniel-lanciana/rant/angularjs.md

 * For readability, parameters can have underscores which are ignored at runtime (i.e. _foo_ is the same as foo, but allows developers to easily differentiate)
 * Prototypical inheritance and scopes can be a bit hairy
 * IE8 support discontinued in Angular 1.3, IE8 compatibility issues with 1.2 (e.g. <ng-form> directive)
+* Sharing the same name for a radio button group within an ng-repeat causes user actions (e.g. clicking radios) to be shared between all repeatable blocks!
+Work for inputs.
+Inconsistent.

 ## Components

 * [Grunt](http://gruntjs.com/) for running tasks (builds, starting server, watching for changes and reloading)
 * [Bower](http://bower.io/) for front-end dependency management (e.g. jQuery)
 * [npm](https://www.npmjs.org/) (Node Package Manager) for back-end Node dependency management (e.g. xml2json)
+* [Angular-Validator](https://github.com/turinggroup/angular-validator) for flexible input validation

 ## Concepts